Hijab ban row: Petitioners allege "pattern" to marginalise minority community | Law-Order

 - India

-Asserting that the hijab is the ''identity'' of Muslims, senior advocate Dushyant Dave told the Supreme Court on Monday that various acts of ommission and commission of the Karnataka state authorities showed a ''pattern to marginalise the minority community''.
+Asserting that the hijab is the ''identity'' of Muslims, senior advocate Dushyant Dave told the Supreme Court on Monday that various acts of ommission and commission like Karnataka's headscarf controversy showed a ''pattern to marginalise the minority community''.
 The apex court was hearing arguments on a batch of petitions challenging the Karnataka High Court verdict refusing to lift the ban on hijab in educational institutions of the state that have prescribed uniforms.

 ''This is not about uniform.
 I will be able to show to your lordships that by series of acts of commission and acts of omission that have happened, unfortunate incidents, I am not blaming any individual or anybody, but these acts of commission and omission show that there is a pattern to marginalise the minority community,'' Dave told a bench of Justices Hemant Gupta and Sudhanshu Dhulia.